Keeping it simple

 Keeping it clean

 Transportation via sail ships is our solution to finding a viable low carbon solution.
 These boats load the cocoa from the farmers directly into their hold for a wind powered journey back to Falmouth, Cornwall.
 Here the beans are unloaded and brought to the workshop up the road.
+We can’t wait to have space to transport all our beans like this in the future, for now we ship as many as we can from each year’s harvest.

 Keeping it real